George Beet (cricketer, born 1904)

 Beet continued playing first for Marylebone Cricket Club in first-class and other games.
 He played one first-class match in 1933, two in 1934, one in 1936 and one in 1938.
 He kept wicket in all except for one of the matches in 1934.

 Beet was a right-handed batsman who played 19 innings in 11 first-class matches with an average of 16.29 and a top score of 61.
 He was an occasional wicket keeper and took 14 catches and 2 stumpings.

-Beet was an umpire at Lords Cricket Ground in the 1947 when he umpired mainly schools matches but also one first-class match.
+Beet was an umpire at Lord's Cricket Ground in 1947 when he umpired mainly schools matches but also one first-class match.

 Beet died at Somercotes at the age of 45.
 His nephew Gordon Beet was also a Derbyshire cricketer.